-The compensation of Sten L. Gustafson, our current Chief Executive Officer, Mr. Fabrikant, who served as our Chief Executive Officer until March 2012, Mr. Robert Van de Vuurst, who served as our Chief Operating officer and Vice President until September 2012 and our other executive officers identified in our Summary Compensation Table, who we refer to as the "named executive officers," generally consisted of a combination of base salary, bonuses and equity-based compensation issued under SEACOR incentive plans.
-Executive officers and all salaried employees also received a benefits package.
-Our named executive officers did not have employment, severance, change-of-control or similar types of agreements with us.
+The compensation of Sten L. Gustafson, our Chief Executive Officer, and our other executive officers identified in our Summary Compensation Table, who we refer to as the "named executive officers," generally consists of a combination of base salary, bonuses and equity-based compensation.
+Executive officers and all salaried employees also receive a benefits package.
+Our named executive officers do not have employment, severance, change-of-control or similar types of agreements with us.